axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 How to Use
 ^^^^^^^^^^

-You can integrate the Process Viewer component in any page by including following code:
+You can integrate the Process Viewer component in any page by including following code.

+Code example:

 .. code-block:: html